 “Toxic tort” and mold litigation involves bodily injury and property damage claims relating to exposure to some alleged toxic substance, such as lead, carbon monoxide, asbestos, mold and any other claimed hazardous material.
-The litigation of these claims typically involve occupational or environmental exposures and causes of action alleging the breach of the warranty of habitability, negligence, private and public nuisance, breach of contract, breach of various civil code statutes, unfair business practices, fraud, or negligent infliction of emotional distress.
-In many cases, the plaintiffs in these suits attempt to seek punitive damages.
+The litigation of toxic tort and mold claims typically involve occupational or environmental exposures and causes of action alleging the breach of the warranty of habitability, negligence, private and public nuisance, breach of contract, breach of various civil code statutes, unfair business practices, fraud, or negligent infliction of emotional distress.
+In many cases, the plaintiffs in these types of suits attempt to seek punitive damages.

 Carbon monoxide (CO) is a colorless, odorless, and tasteless gas that is slightly less dense than air.
 It is toxic to humans when encountered in concentrations above about 35ppm and is produced from the partial oxidation of carbon- containing compounds; it forms when there is not enough oxygen to produce carbon dioxide (CO2), such as when operating a stove or an internal combustion engine in an enclosed space.
 The symptoms of CO poisoning are similar to the flue.
 Nausea, vomiting, confusion, sore muscles, headache, dizziness, light headedness, loss of balance, etc. If there is enough CO it can prevent the oxygen from getting into the body causing tissue damage or death.